ZoyaAfzal/100daysCodeChallenge/Day32/DataTypes/README.md

-Task155:
-◾ <Data Types In JavaScript> ◾
+Task155: ◾Data Types In JavaScript◾
 A value in JavaScript is always of a certain type.
 For example, a string or a number.
 There are eight basic data types in JavaScript.

 ◼ Number :